webb-e/S2_Landsat_Comparison/README.md

 _WeeklyMosaic.ipynb_ Takes weekly surface water occurance tiles (output from _BatchLakeOccurence.ipynb_), removes bad tiles (i.e., where surface water occurence is <50% of expected lake area and number of lakes is <30% of expected), and mosaics by week and region.

 ## Data curation
+_CloudOccurrence.ipynb_ Exports the annual cloudiness for each Sentinel-2 tile in each region of each year.

 _Landsat_lake_wise_export.ipynb_ Exports the maximum annual surface water extent within each lake polygon (buffered by 60 m) for the Pekel et al., (2016) and Pickens et al., (2020) products.

 _S2_lake-wise_export.ipynb_ Exports the weekly surface water extent within each lake polygon (buffered by 60 m) for the Sentinel-2 based product (created using ALPOD workflow).